outscale/terraform-provider-outscale/website/docs/d/vm.html.markdown

 page_title: "OUTSCALE: outscale_vm"
 sidebar_current: "docs-outscale-datasource-vm"
 description: |-
   Provides an Outscale instance resource attributes.
-It can be used to recover attritudes of an instance not managed in the current configuration file.
+It can be used to recover attributes of an instance not managed in the current configuration file.
 ---

 # outscale_vm

 Provides an Outscale instance resource attributes.
-It can be used to recover attritudes of an instance not managed in the current configuration file.
+It can be used to recover attributes of an instance not managed in the current configuration file.

 ## Example Usage